all-of-us/raw-data-repository/rest-api/client_cli/README.md

 ```

-To get get a list of available commands run:
+To get a list of available commands run:

 ```
 rdr.py --help